SM Hossein Sadrzadeh, Ph.D. DABCC FACB

 Calgary, AB T2L 2K8

-Calgary Laboratory Services (CLS) is an academic, medical diagnostic laboratory that offers a full range of laboratory services to Calgary and parts of Southern Alberta.
+Alberta Precision Labs (APL) is an academic, medical diagnostic laboratory that offers a full range of laboratory services to Calgary and parts of Southern Alberta.
 Every year more than two thousand physicians access our services to help diagnose, treat and monitor their patients’ health.
 Through our 19 community collection sites, mobile services, five hospital laboratories, four urgent care centres, and one large regional community laboratory, we serve over a million people each year and perform approximately 29 million tests annually.
-CLS has over 90 medical and scientific staff who are also affiliated with the Department of Pathol-ogy and Laboratory Medicine at the University of Calgary Cumming School of Medicine.
-In cooperation with the University of Calgary Cumming School of Medicine and the Department of Pathology and Laboratory Medicine, CLS offers residency programs in anatomic pathology, general pathology, neuropathology, and medical microbiology.
+APL has over 90 medical and scientific staff who are also affiliated with the Department of Pathol-ogy and Laboratory Medicine at the University of Calgary Cumming School of Medicine.
+In cooperation with the University of Calgary Cumming School of Medicine and the Department of Pathology and Laboratory Medicine, APL offers residency programs in anatomic pathology, general pathology, neuropathology, and medical microbiology.
 In addition, fellowship and areas of focused competence programs are offered in var-ious disciplines of pathology and laboratory medicine (breast, cytogenetics, cytopathology, dermatopatholo-gy, gastrointestinal, gynecologic, hematopathology, histocompatibility, pediatric, pulmonary, renal, uropa-thology).

 This is a full-time, two-year Clinical Biochemistry Fellowship program consisting of Clinical and Analytical Bio-chemistry training objectives delivered through a combination of didactic, mentor-led, and self-directed learning meeting curriculum requirements for both Canadian Academy of Clinical Biochemistry and American Board of Clinical Chemistry specialty certification in Clinical Biochemistry.